 Internal link standards are more lax than external link standards

 Ever since Google Penguin, Google has cracked down on link schemes and other questionable external link building practices.
-But the standards for internal link quality are much laxer.
+But the standards for internal links quality are much laxer.
 Obviously, this doesn’t mean you can afford to slack off, but you’ll likely find internal link building less stressful and more straightforward.

 Anyone can develop an internal link building strategy